Establishing a Baseline for Gaze-driven Authentication Performance in VR: A Breadth-First Investigation on a Very Large Dataset: Methodology

 We consider two main evaluation scenarios.
 In both scenarios, the embedding of a gaze sequence is obtained by first embedding each non-overlapping segment of \num{5}~seconds and then taking the mean across all such segment embeddings.

-The first scenario is \textit{verification}, for which we try to answer the question, ``Is this user who they claim to be?''
-A potential user claims to be a specific person (e.g., the owner of a \gls{vr} headset), their gaze signature is captured, and an accept/reject decision must be made based on the similarity of the gaze signatures captured from the claimed participant at enrollment time (e.g., during account creation) and from the potential user at verification time.
+The first scenario is \textit{verification}.
+A presenting user claims to be a specific person (e.g., the owner of a \gls{vr} headset), their gaze signature is captured, and an accept/reject decision must be made based on the similarity of the gaze signatures captured from the person with the claimed identity at enrollment time (e.g., during account creation) and from the presenting user at verification time.
 We measure performance in this scenario using \gls{eer} and \gls{frr} at \num{1}-in-\num{50000} \gls{far} (denoted $\text{FRR}_{0.002\%}$).

-The second scenario is \textit{identification}, for which we try to answer the question, ``Who is that person specifically?''
+The second scenario is \textit{identification}.
 A user's gaze signature is captured, the similarity scores are computed between that user's gaze signature and all gaze signatures from the population of enrolled participants, and the participant with the highest similarity is determined to be the best match.
 It is possible to reject a user if the highest similarity score is below some predetermined threshold, in which case it is assumed the user is not part of the enrolled population; but in our case, we evaluated identification rates only on users who were part of the enrolled population.
 We measure performance in this scenario using Rank-1 \gls{ir}.